nitanshu/nitanshu.github.io/_posts/2015-08-28-implementing-cropper-in-rails.md

 ---
 layout: post
-title: Implementing Cropper in rails with fixed crop box
+title: Implementing Cropper in rails on locally read image
 excerpt: "Cropper is a rich jquery plugin for cropping while zoom in and out resize crop area and many more options"
 tags: [sample post, code, highlighting]
 modified: 2015-08-28